KxSystems/docs/docs/basics/syscmds.md

 "q.k"
 ..
 ```

-!!! warning "Typos can get passed to the OS"

 > When you are run `rm -r /` you are have of many problem, but Big Data is not of one of them. — [:fontawesome-brands-twitter: DevOps Borat](https://twitter.com/devops_borat)